WOCV-CD

-WOCV-CD (channel 35) is a low-powered, Class A television station in Cleveland, Ohio, United States, airing programming from the digital multicast network Decades.
-The station is owned and operated by Weigel Broadcasting, and its transmitter is located in Parma, Ohio.
+WOCV-CD (channel 35) is a low-power, Class A television station in Cleveland, Ohio, United States, airing programming from the digital multicast network Catchy Comedy (formerly known as Decades).
+The station is owned and operated by Weigel Broadcasting, and maintains a transmitter in Parma, Ohio.

-WOCV-CD broadcasts under a Class A television license, and has some cable carriage, most notably on Charter Spectrum - channel 15 in Cleveland and channel 13 in Akron.
+WOCV-CD has some cable carriage, most notably on Charter Spectrum—channel 15 in Cleveland and channel 13 in Akron.

 History

+Media-Com era

 W29AI channel 29 was originally licensed on July 14, 1987, and did not sign on until 1990.
 It became WAOH-LP on August 21, 1995, and WAOH-CD on December 30, 2014.
 A translator of WAOH, W35AX channel 35, was licensed on November 30, 1989, and signed on in 1996.
+Both stations were owned and operated by Media-Com, a local radio broadcaster which also owns WNIR 100.1 FM, and owned WJMP AM 1520 in the Kent/Akron area.

+WAOH was affiliated with Retro TV since 2009.
+Before Retro TV, it was affiliated with the America One network, with the branding of "The CAT" (for "Cleveland Akron Television").
+Prior to its America One affiliation, the station had carried Bloomberg Television, MuchMusic, and Network One.
+Under Media-Com's ownership, the station aired a few locally produced programs (such as the Son of Ghoul).

 As part of the digital transition, WAOH-CD flash-cut their signal to digital in December 2014, remaining on channel 29.
-W35AX signed on their digital companion signal on channel 16 on March 16, 2015, with the calls W16DO-D. The new coverage area for W16DO-D overlapped most of viewing area formerly served by WAOH-CD.
+W35AX signed on its digital companion signal on channel 16 on March 16, 2015, with the calls W16DO-D. The new coverage area for W16DO-D overlapped most of viewing area formerly served by WAOH-CD.
 The station's branding made use of the new frequency allocation, changing from "29/35" to "16/29" on station IDs.

-WAOH-CD went off the air on October 25, 2017 as part of the FCC's digital repack.
+WAOH-CD went off the air on October 25, 2017, as part of the FCC's digital repack.
 This shifted W16DO-D's role from translator to the sole transmitter for the station.
-On June 28, 2020, W16DO-D transitioned to their repacked frequency of RF channel 27, with the new callsign W27EA-D. Its virtual channel reverted to the previous 35 allocation, rather than 16, 27, or 29.
+On June 28, 2020, W16DO-D transitioned to its repacked frequency of RF channel 27, with the new callsign W27EA-D. Its virtual channel reverted to the previous 35 allocation, rather than 16, 27, or 29.